-The practice of prayer is a difficult challenge for most adults, let alone children.
-It has been my experience, however, that if the children are brought up having been exposed to the idea of contemplation, and have been actively encouraged to practice it, they quickly develop an active prayer life and are better able to pray as adults.
+The practice of prayer can be considered a skill to be mastered, much like an art or a sport.
+It can be cultivated and developed through diligent practice, yet it can be difficult for most adults, let alone children.
+However, it has been my experience that if the children are exposed to the idea of contemplation and have been actively encouraged to practice it, they can quickly develop an active prayer life and will be better able to pray as adults.
 Alongside fasting and giving alms, we are encouraged to deepen our prayer-life during the Great Fast.
-Here are some tips for doing this for the children in your home.
+Here are some tips for nurturing and developing the art of contemplation with the children in your home.

-One of the things my children's friends often remark when the visit our home is that it is usually much quieter than they expected for a household of seven people.
+My children's friends often remark, when they visit our home, is that it is usually much quieter than they expected for a household of seven people.
 I have to giggle at that, but it really is true.
-I try to keep a peaceful and reflective atmosphere as much as I can by keeping the television or radio off most of the time.
-Peace and quiet makes it much easier to keep a reflective attitude throughout the day that just lends itself willingly to prayer.
-Not that we don't listen to the television or radio, play the piano, or even sing at a moment's notice once in a while!
+I try to keep a peaceful and reflective atmosphere as much as possible by keeping the television or radio off most of the time.
+Of course, music is great once in a while, and it's not that we don't listen to the television or radio, play the piano, or even sing at a moment's notice once in a while around here!
 We do!
-Its just kept to the proper time and place so as not to become a distraction.
+It's just chosen carefully and kept to the proper time and place to not become a distraction.

 One of the most important things you can do for your child's spiritual life is to let them see you pray.

 When our youngest, twin girls, were about 18 months old, I felt the desire to become an oblate at the local Byzantine monastery.
 As I began to attend the monthly meetings and receive instruction, I learned that I was expected to say both Matins and Vespers daily and keep at least 30 minutes daily in contemplative prayer.
 As the mom of five children under ten years of age, this was no easy task, even if I do like to pray!